department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/register-your-business.md

 - Call the OSDBU Call Center at <a href="tel:+1866-584-2344">1-866-584-2344</a> anytime from 8:00 a.m. to 6:00 p.m.
 (ET), **or**
 - Email us at <a href="mailto:osdbu@va.gov">osdbu@va.gov</a><br>

-To learn more about OSDBU and to access our events calendar and other online resources, visit our website.
-[Go to the OSDBU website](https://www.va.gov/OSDBU/index.asp).
+To learn more about OSDBU and to access our events calendar and other online resources, visit our website. <a href="https://www.va.gov/OSDBU/index.asp"><span class="usa-sr-only">This will open a new website.</span>Go to the OSDBU website</a>.

 <br>
 <span id="business-resources">